cognitedata/neat/docs/transformation-rules.md

 # Transformation Rules
-`Transformation Rules` is an Excel template which provides simple and intuitive way to create a semantic data model and optionally knowledge graph.
-As it can be shared via for example SharePoint or as Google Sheets, multiple people can jointly collaborate and work on same data model.
-It is a great tool for onboarding of domain experts to the semantic information modeling and knowledge graphs.
+`Transformation Rules` is an Excel template which provides simple and intuitive way to create a semantic data model and knowledge graph.
+Multiple people can jointly collaborate and work on same data model since the template can be shared via SharePoint or as Google Sheets.

 `Transformation Rules` contains following sheets:

 - `Metadata`: contains metadata about the data model
 - `Prefixes`: contains the definition of the prefixes that are used in the semantic data model and knowledge graph
 - `Classes`: contains the definition of the classes that are part of the semantic data model as mapping of those classes to CDF resources such as Assets